amahrouchi/docker-conf/README.md

 http://localhost:8001
 ```

-If everything is fine, your browser should display the success message `It works!`.
+If everything is fine, your browser should display a `phpinfo()` page.

 The PHPMyAdmin interface can be found at this URL:
 ```